JacquesDeclercq/challenge-data-analysis/README.md

 ## Methode
 -drop columns that we will not use for general overview.
--drop properties with missing area values
+-drop properties with missing area values.
--add columns to work regionally
+-add columns to work regionally.
--cleaning data
+-cleaning data.
--convert_price_from_string_to_float(properties_data_copy)
+-convert_price_from_string_to_float(properties_data_copy).
--take a look at 'not specified' state of the building -seperate the normal from the rich at 750.000
+-take a look at 'not specified' state of the building.
+-seperate the normal from the rich at 750.000.
--exclude area outlier
+-exclude area outlier.
--make different plots to explore the data
+-make different plots to explore the data.

 ## Time line
 1. Create the repository